-This report provides an assessment of plume rise from scenarios using either one CCGT or 2 OCGT plants at Tallawarra Stage B power station.
+This report provides an assessment of plume rise from the proposed CCGT plants at Tallawarra Stage B power station.
 The methods used in this assessment were consistent with the methods outlined by the CASA (2004) Advisory Circular.
-The TAPM v3 model was used to predict upper level meteorology and plume rise characteristics for the Tallawarra site.
+The TAPM version 3 model was used to predict upper level meteorology and plume rise characteristics.